Accessing databases that support ODBC from Rexx by using Rexx/SQL

 Introduction

-You can use Easysoft ODBC drivers with Rexx/SQL to access databases such as Microsoft SQL Server, Microsoft Access, Oracle®, InterBase and Sybase ASE from Rexx.
-For example, access SQL Server using its Windows ODBC driver from a Rexx script by using Rexx/SQL with the Easysoft ODBC-ODBC Bridge (OOB).
+You can use Easysoft ODBC drivers with Rexx/SQL to access databases such as Microsoft SQL Server, Microsoft Access, Oracle, InterBase, and Sybase ASE from Rexx.
+For example, access SQL Server using its Windows ODBC driver from a Rexx script by using Rexx/SQL with the Easysoft ODBC-ODBC Bridge.

-Use Rexx/SQL with our Oracle®, InterBase, Sybase drivers to access those databases.
+Use Rexx/SQL with our Oracle, InterBase, and Sybase drivers to access those databases.

-To access other databases for which an ODBC driver is available, use the OOB.
+To access other databases for which an ODBC driver is available, use the ODBC-ODBC Bridge.

 Rexx Interpreter

-Before you use Rexx/SQL you will need a Rexx interpreter.
-You can find the Regina Rexx interpreter at http://regina-rexx.sourceforge.net.
+Before you can use Rexx/SQL you will need a Rexx interpreter.

 Building Rexx/SQL with the unixODBC Driver Manager

-You will need a Rexx interpreter to run the Rexx/SQL test code and your Rexx programs using Rexx/SQL (see previous section).
+You need a Rexx interpreter to run the Rexx/SQL test code and your Rexx programs with Rexx/SQL.

-You may use ./configure --help in Rexx/SQL to see which Rexx interpreters are supported.
+Use ./configure --help in Rexx/SQL to find out which Rexx interpreters are supported.

 These instructions assume you are building from a source distribution of Rexx/SQL.

 1. Install the Easysoft ODBC driver first.
 This is essential as Rexx/SQL needs an ODBC Driver Manager or an ODBC driver to compile and link with.
-Make a note of the installation path used when the Easysoft ODBC driver was installed as you will need it when building Rexx/SQL.
+Make a note of the Easysoft installation path as you need it when building Rexx/SQL.

-3. Please read very carefully the INSTALL files in the Rexx/SQL and the Easysoft ODBC driver distributions.
-A FAQ is distributed with OOB if you require further assistance.
+3. Read the INSTALL files in the Rexx/SQL and Easysoft ODBC driver distributions.
+A FAQ is distributed with ODBC-ODBC Bridge if you require further assistance.
 You can also refer to the product documentation for your Easysoft ODBC driver.

 • --with-rexx=regina